Aikohh/aikohh.github.io/source/skill-tree.md

 (linear-drive)=
 ### ![icon](_static/skill/38px-NGSUISkillLinearDrive.png) Linear Drive
-At a specific time after unleashing a [Photon Art](#photon-arts), perform a Normal Attack to unleash an extra attack that moves you toward or away from your target depending on your directional movement input.
+At a specific time after unleashing a [Photon Art](#photon-arts), perform a Normal Attack to unleash an extra attack that moves you toward or away from your target depending on your directional movement input (with the backwards version dealing more damage and applying more [Treble Clef](#treble-clef-marking)).
 The timing is indicated by a purple glow that appears on your character shortly after finishing a Photon Art.
 This is a great skill for adjusting your position, and also deals decent damage comparable to a Photon Art.
-Linear Drive also restores PP, applies a good amount of [Treble Clef](#treble-clef-marking), and has invulnerability frames at the start.
+Linear Drive also restores PP, applies a good amount of Treble Clef, and has invulnerability frames at the start.

 ```{video} _static/skill/LinearDrive.mp4
 ---